Frequently Asked Questions

 Yes.
 You can submit an anonymous report via our reporting portal.
 However, it is important that you follow up on an anonymous report by re-engaging with the reporting portal (you will still be anonymous).
 If you do not follow up on an anonymous report, the College will most likely be unable to address your concerns.

-When you submit your report, you will create a password and receive a “Report Key.”
-To follow up, please be sure to write the key down and use it to log back into the portal about a week later.
-Through this portal, OEO can ask follow-up questions and gather additional information while you maintain your anonymity.
-OEO can also set up a time to live chat with you anonymously through the portal, so that we can learn more about your concerns and share information about what your options might be.
+When you submit your on-line report anonymously, you will create a password and receive a “Report Key.”
+To follow up, please be sure to write down the Report Key and use it to log back into the portal about a week later.
+Through the portal, OEO can ask follow-up questions and gather additional information while you maintain your anonymity.
+OEO can also set up a time to live chat with you anonymously through the portal, so that we can learn more about your concerns and share information about possible options.

 If I reach out to OEO, when can I expect to hear from someone?

-OEO will typically respond to reports we receive within one week after receipt, but often sooner than that.
-That outreach will usually come to you as an email and will typically include information about support resources.
-Please note that OEO is not a place to report emergencies or matters that require an immediate response.
+OEO typically responds to reports we receive within one week after receipt, but often sooner than that.
+That outreach will usually come to you as an email and will typically include an offer to meet to discuss your experience and information about support resources.
+Please note that OEO is not a place to report emergencies or matters that require an immediate safety response.
 If you have an emergency or an immediate concern for your safety, please call 911 or the Emerson College Police Department at 617-824-8888.

 Will OEO report my issue to law enforcement?

 No. While you may have the option to report to law enforcement, it is your decision whether or not to do so.
-If you do decide you want to talk with the police, OEO can provide you with information about how to do that and support you with that process.
+If you do decide you want to talk with the police, OEO can provide information about how to connect with law enforcement and support you with that process.
 It is your choice.
-The only exception to this might be a situation where there is an immediate threat to others or the campus community (which is very rare).
+The only (rare) exception to this is when there is an immediate safety threat to others or the campus community.

 What happens after I make a report, or someone I spoke to reports my issue to OEO?

-OEO will work with you about what next steps, if any, make sense for you and your experience.
-First, OEO will reach out to you via email offering to set up a meeting and directing you towards on-campus support resources.
+OEO will work with you about what next steps, if any, make sense for you.
+First, OEO will reach out to you via email, offer to set up a meeting (in person or virtually) and direct you to on-campus support resources.
 You can decide whether or not you respond to this email.
-OEO will typically email you three times and will stop outreach if we do not hear from you after that.
-However, OEO is always available in the future if you decide you want to talk with us later.
-When you speak to OEO, you are notifying Emerson about your experience (see below “Who Will Know About My Report?”).
-OEO is available to talk in person or virtually.
+OEO will typically email you three times and will stop outreach after that if we do not hear from you.
+Even if you choose not to initially engage with OEO, we are always available in the future if you decide you want to talk with us.
+When you speak to OEO, you are notifying Emerson about your experience (see below: “Who Will Know About My Report?”).

-If you choose to meet with OEO, we will talk with you about your experience, walk you through possible options to address your experience, and discuss the support measures that are available to help you.
-You can decide whether you want to accept or decline support measures.
-You can also decide whether you want to take any next steps to address your concerns after meeting with OEO.
+If you choose to meet with OEO, we will talk with you about your experience, walk you through possible options to address your concerns, and discuss the support measures that are available to you.
+You can decide whether you want to accept support measures.
 Our goal is to help you understand your options so you can make the decision that's right for you.

 Who will know about my report?
 Will the person I reported know I reported them?

-In some situations, you may have the option to pursue a formal process, which involves an investigation into the concerns raised (more information here).
-If you choose that option, the person you reported will receive a written notice about the concerns raised and the process itself.
+In some situations, you may have the option to pursue a formal process, which involves an investigation into the concerns raised (see more information in our Policies and Flowcharts).
+In that scenario, the person you reported will receive a written notice about the concerns raised and the process itself.
 OEO will meet with both parties to discuss what you can expect from the investigation process.
 It is not possible to pursue a formal process anonymously.

 What do I have to prepare in order to be able to report to OEO?

 You do not need to prepare anything prior to meeting with us.
-If you want to report a concern, just send us an email at oeo [at] emerson.edu (oeo[at]emerson[dot]edu) with as much or as little detail as you’d like and we’ll schedule a time to talk.
-OEO can help you think about what is important or needed in this situation, so please do not feel like you need to do any work in advance of meeting with us.
+If you want to share a concern, just send us an email at oeo [at] emerson.edu (oeo[at]emerson[dot]edu) or log on to our online reporting system and we’ll schedule a time to talk.
+OEO can help you think about what information is important or needed in this situation, so please do not feel like you need to do any work in advance of meeting with us.

 Will OEO keep me updated about what steps are being taken?

 If you are the person who experienced the conduct, yes.
 We will stay in touch with you throughout the process and keep you informed of next steps.
-If you reported something that happened to someone else, because of privacy considerations, you should not expect to receive further updates regarding that situation or any response to the concerns that were raised.
-Our focus is always on the person who experienced the conduct, also known as the impacted party.
+If you reported something that happened to someone else, because of privacy considerations, you will not receive further updates regarding that situation or any response to the concerns raised.
+Our focus is always on the person who experienced the conduct.

 Can I pursue a formal process for something that happened to my friend?